-The Hmong people are from China and have migrated over time to southeast Asia, including mainly Vietnam, Laos, Thailand, and Myanmar (Burma).
-The Mongols also known as Mongolians, live mainly in Inner Mongolia (China) and Mongolia.
+The Hmong people are from China and have migrated to southeast Asia, mainly Vietnam, Laos, Thailand, and Myanmar (Burma).
+The Mongols, also known as Mongolians, live mainly in Inner Mongolia (China) and Mongolia.
 The Hmong mainly live in the mountains, whereas the Mongols are nomadic herders.

 How Tall Was Genghis Khan And Other Facts

-No account speaks of how tall Genghis Khan was or what he looked, but most records describe him as tall, strong, and with a mane of hair and a long flowing beard.
+No account speaks of Genghis Khan’s height or his appearance, but most records describe him as tall, strong, and with a mane of hair and a long flowing beard.
 During his lifetime, men were not very tall, so if Genghis Khan were even 5’ 11” or 6’ tall, he would have been considered very tall if he was even taller than that, he could have been considered almost a giant.

 - Was Vietnam A War Or Conflict?
 The Vietnam War Quandary – November 18, 2023

 - The Vietnam War: An Enduring Conflict 1955 To 1975 – November 17, 2023

 - Navigating History: The Origin Of “Bow” And “Stern” On Boats – November 16, 2023